Prioritizing Samples in Reinforcement Learning with Reducible Loss: Reducible Loss for Reinforcement Learning

-In contrast to supervised learning, the concepts of a hold-out dataset or model are not well defined in the RL paradigm.
-In $Q$ learning based RL methods, a good proxy for the hold-out model is the target network used in the Bellman update in Eq.~\ref{eq:loss_discrete_target}.
-Since the target network is only periodically updated with the online model parameters and retains the performance of the agent on older data which are trained with outdated policies. \citet{churn} demonstrates how the policies keep changing with more training even when the agent receives close to optimal rewards.
-Thus, the target network can be easily used as an approximation of the hold out model that was not trained on the sample.
-In this way, we define the Reducible Loss (ReLo) for RL as the difference between the loss of the data point with respect to the online network (with parameters $\theta$) and with respect to the target network (with parameters $\theta_{tgt}$).
+In the context of supervised learning, learn-ability and reducible loss for a sample are well-defined as one has access to the true target.
+However, in \gls{rl}, the true target is approximated by a bootstrapped target (TD methods) or the return obtained from that state (Monte Carlo).
+For policy evaluation with a fixed policy, the true value function can be obtained, however, since we are interested in control, it will be computationally intensive to capture the true value function with every change in policy as in policy iteration.
+Thus, to determine the learn-ability of a sample, we need access to how the targets of the sample behave and how it changes across time.
+Since the concepts of a hold-out dataset or model are ill-defined in the paradigm of RL, we replace them with a moving estimate of the targets.
+Unlike in supervised learning, where we draw i.i.d. batches from a fixed training set, the training data in RL are not i.i.d since they are generated by a changing policy.
+So the holdout model would need to be updated from time to time.
+Thus, in $Q$ learning-based RL methods, a good proxy for the hold-out model is the target network used in the Bellman update in Eq.~\ref{eq:loss_discrete_target}.
+Since the target network is only periodically updated with the online model parameters, it retains the performance of the agent on older data which are trained with outdated policies. \citet{churn} demonstrates how the policies keep changing with more training even when the agent receives close to optimal rewards.
+Thus, the target network can be easily used as an approximation of the hold out model that was not trained on the new samples.
+Therefore, we define the Reducible Loss (ReLo) for RL as the difference between the loss of the data point with respect to the online network (with parameters $\theta$) and with respect to the target network (with parameters $\Bar{\theta}$).
 So the Reducible Loss (ReLo) can be computed as

-When using ReLo as $p_i$, there are similarities in the sampling behavior of low priority points when compared to PER.
+There are similarities between ReLo as prioritization scheme in the sampling behavior of low priority points when compared to PER.
 Data points that were not important under PER, i.e. they have low $L_\theta$, will also remain unimportant in ReLo.
 This is because if $L_\theta$ is low, then as per Eq.~\ref{eq:ReLo}, ReLo will also be low.
 This ensures that we retain the desirable behavior of PER, which is to not repeatedly sample points that have already been learned.